-Dr. Lisa Kratz is the director of the Biochemical Genetics Laboratory at Kennedy Krieger Institute and an assistant professor in pediatrics at Johns Hopkins School of Medicine.
+Dr. Lisa Kratz is the director of the Biochemical Genetics Laboratory at Kennedy Krieger Institute and an assistant professor in Pediatrics at The Johns Hopkins University School of Medicine.

 Dr. Kratz received her Bachelor of Arts degree from Western Maryland College in 1985, and her doctorate in human genetics from the University of Maryland at Baltimore in 1989.
 She completed a post-doctoral fellowship in biochemical genetics at the University of Colorado Health Sciences Center in 1991, and was the assistant director of the Biochemical Diseases Detection Laboratory at Yale University from 1991 to 1993.
 Dr. Kratz was certified by the American Board of Medical Genetics and Genomics in biochemical genetics in 1993 and is a member of the Society For Inherited Metabolic Disorders (SIMD) and the Society for the Study of Inborn Errors of Metabolism (SSIEM).
 She has been with the Kennedy Krieger Institute since 1993.